Services for Children & Families

 203.317.2700 Ext.
 102

-In November 2013 The Institute’s IPPI Learning Academy was recognized and approved as a Private Special Education Program.
+In November 2013 the agency’s IPPI Learning Academy was recognized and approved as a Private Special Education Program.
 Our program serves students in Kindergarten through 12th grade with a variety of disabilities including autism, emotional disturbance, ADHD, and intellectual disabilities.
 Referrals are made by school districts and/or parents in the state of Connecticut.
 Each of our six classrooms has a certified special education teacher and at least one instructional assistant.

 We recognize that children with developmental and related disabilities, and their families, often need help not just at home and at school, but during difficult transitional times.
 Milestone events such as moving from early intervention to school, coping with a family crisis, negotiating the teenage years, or taking on the challenges associated with acquiring good pre-vocational skills in mid-adolescence may be easier with assistance.
 Consultation, Training and Services to Schools help children and families deal with a variety of problems, some perhaps considered minor, but others significantly affecting health, safety and family status.
 Consultative interventions may be brief or extended, and interdisciplinary training and collaboration with other service providers are always highlighted in our treatment plan.